-Specific strategies may be in place to support your child to learn: e.g. use of coloured overlays, social stories, or adapted equipment.
+Specific strategies or modifications may be in place to support your child to learn: e.g. use of coloured overlays, specialist hearing equipment, social stories, or magnifiers for pupils with visual impairment.

 Your child's teacher will have checked on your child's progress and will have planned the support your child needs to help them make the best possible progress.